-1. The student will demonstrate a firm understanding of the behavior of DC electrical circuits.

-2. The student will demonstrate analytical skills and insights that will be expanded and applied to more advanced circuits encountered in later courses.

-3. The student will use a mathematical and problem solving approach for introductory circuit analysis, based on fundamental DC circuit principles and math concepts.
-This will include the use of computer simulations.

-4. The student will demonstrate facility at constructing and trouble shooting basic DC circuits in the laboratory with proper use of test equipment.

-5. The student will demonstrate appropriate communication skills, particularly technical reports through the laboratory.

-6. The student will demonstrate the ability to work as part of a technical team, particularly in the laboratory.
+- 1. The student will demonstrate familiarity with the operating principles and linear applications of bipolar and field effect transistors. - 2.
+The student will demonstrate a working knowledge of the basic theory of device operation, how to properly bias devices, and have an understanding of common circuit applications including small and large signal audio amplifiers. - 3.
+The student will use a mathematical and problem solving approach for design and analysis, based on fundamental DC and AC circuit principles and math concepts.
+This will include the use of computer simulations. - 4.
+The student will demonstrate facility at constructing and trouble shooting transistor circuits in the laboratory with proper use of test equipment. - 5.
+The student will demonstrate appropriate communication skills, particularly technical reports through the laboratory. - 6.
+The student will demonstrate the ability to work as part of a technical team, particularly in the laboratory.